Alphish/ston/README.md

 Currently, a [language specification draft](https://github.com/Alphish/ston/blob/master/standards/STON-language-specification-draft.md) is available.
 It describes the STON syntax and rules in more precise terms, so that consistent implementations can be created based on that.
 The specification and the nomenclature are still subject to change; there might be minor language revisions, too.
 However, the core concepts and rules should remain the same.

+Also, a pre-release of STON implementation for .NET framework is available.
+The repository for the implementation is available [here](https://github.com/Alphish/ston-net).
+The ready-to-use package can be found [on NuGet](https://www.nuget.org/packages/Alphicsh.Ston/).

 Language reference, tutorials and developers guide are planned for the nearest future.
-When it comes to implementations, .NET framework implementation is currently in progress, with the first version to be published in the first weeks of July.

 Credits
 =======